Sbagni/sqlalchemy_assignment/README.md

 * Designed a query to calculate the total number of stations.

-* Design a query to find the most active stations.
+* Designed a query to find the most active stations.

-  * List the stations and observation counts in descending order.
+  * Listed the stations and observation counts in descending order.

   * Which station has the highest number of observations?

-  * Hint: You may need to use functions such as `func.min`, `func.max`, `func.avg`, and `func.count` in your queries.
+  * Used functions such as `func.min`, `func.max`, `func.avg`, and `func.count` in  queries.

-* Design a query to retrieve the last 12 months of temperature observation data (tobs).
+* Designed a query to retrieve the last 12 months of temperature observation data (tobs).

-  * Filter by the station with the highest number of observations.
+  * Filtered by the station with the highest number of observations.

-  * Plot the results as a histogram with `bins=12`.
+  * Plotted the results as a histogram with `bins=12`.

     ![station-histogram](Images/station-histogram.png)